 Skip to main content

 A Workflow is a sequence of Assistants.
-Building one means picking the right Assistants, putting them in the right order, and giving each step the right per-step prompt.
-Once saved, the Workflow lives in the Templates library and is available in any project.
+Building one means picking the right Assistants, putting them in the right order, and giving each step the prompt it should start from.
+Once you create it, the Workflow lives in the Templates library under the Workflows tab and can be started from any chat.

 Libra mascot with a clipboard

-Per-step prompts ride on top of the Assistant’s instructions; they don’t replace them.
+A step’s Workflow Prompt rides on top of the Assistant’s own instructions; it doesn’t replace them.
 Narrow a generic Assistant for one stage without forking it.

 1